pedrooct/ubiwhereChallenge/README.md

 Go to the gRPC directory and run the following commands:
 - First enter the server folder and execute: go run main.go
 - Second go to the client folder and execute: go run main.go With this process you will see that the client send a message(json) to the server with the generate values.
+P.S: The gRPC generator doesn't save to the database.

 ### Final considerations

 Since this was a challenge database security and transactions were not implemented.